ycrc/PIL/reference.md

 comment
 :   A remark in a program that is intended to help human readers understand what is going on,
     but is ignored by the computer.
-    Comments in Python, R, and the Unix shell start with a `#` character and run to the end of the line;
+    Comments in Python, R, and the Linux shell start with a `#` character and run to the end of the line;
     comments in SQL start with `--`,
     and other languages have other conventions.